mykelalvis/FT/Traveller/WORKING/Mongoose/Traders and Gunboats.md

 ## Q-SHIP

-Used almost exclusively by merchant marines and planetary navies, the Q-Ship is a heavily armed mercantile vessel that falls somewhere- between trader and escort.
+Used almost exclusively by merchant marines and planetary navies, the Q-Ship is a heavily armed mercantile vessel that falls somewhere-between trader and escort.
 It carries a squad of security personnel along with a small amount of cargo, making the Q-Ship perfect to ferry items and goods that require extra protection.
 What makes this vessel particularly dangerous to pirates is that it appears to normal scanning as a subsidized merchant (including a fake launch) and its weapons are hidden in pop-up turrets.
 For added combat effectiveness fi ghter drones are occasionally used, replacing the ship's boat.